Explore this Section

 In addition, primary care research formed more than one third of Keele’s submission to the Allied Health Professionals panel, with 90% of Keele’s Allied Health Professional research being rated as World Leading or Internationally Excellent.

 In 2009, the Centre was proud to be awarded the Queen’s Anniversary Prize for Further and Higher Education, for Pioneering early intervention and primary care in the management of chronic pain.

-The Centre is one of only eight members of the National School of Primary Care Research.
+The Centre is one of only eight members of the NIHR School for Primary Care Research.